nyabinary/nix-constitutional-assembly/constitution.md

 - Own and handle the administrative and legal
   - Serve as an interface between the community and the corporate/governmental/financial world
   - Manage trademarks
-- Handle external relationships, partnerships and donations
+- Handle external relationships, partnerships, and donations
   - Work with the SC to establish foundation policies that balance the interests of volunteers, commercial actors, and public institutions, while staying within legal and administrative feasibility constraints.
 This includes sponsorship and trademark policies.
   - Build and maintain beneficial and collaborative relationships
   - Maintain and support grants/grant providers
 - Provide a framework for the community to self-organise:
-  - Handle payments for tooling, meetups and infra
+  - Handle payments for tooling, meetups and infrastructure
   - Manage credentials and permissions
 - Own and be responsible for financials
   - Provide fiscal planning and funding for community events and efforts